eastein/gitwrench/README.txt

 * python-git or git-python, depending on your distro
 * http://code.google.com/p/pythonfutures/

+Or if you're so inclined, you can just install everything in `requirements.pip`.

 ## To Add

 * support tracking branches other than master.